How Boris got pole-dancing former model into Prince Andrew's Buckingham Palace party

 "She had no qualms walking up to people – senior people – and really selling herself and having fun.
 She was a larger than life character.

 "I remember her sales pitch.
-She would say, 'Give me your phone and I will show you how easy it is to hack you.'
+She would say, 'Give me your phone and I will show you how easy it is to hack you'.
 Of course I never did."

-By 2016, Arcuri had met her future husband Matthew Hickey in London and they relocated to the North West where they ran a new company called Hacker House which taught people about cyber security and how to hack 'ethically'.
+By 2016, Arcuri had met her future husband Matthew Hickey in London and they relocated to the northwest where they ran a new company called Hacker House, which taught people about cyber security and how to hack "ethically".

 For eight months, they rented a £1million mansion house in Cheshire where they would run hacking seminars.

-One of the hackers employed by Arcuri was the activist Lauri Love, who at the time was fighting his extradition to the US for allegedly hacking into the FBI.
+One of the hackers employed by Arcuri was activist Lauri Love, who at the time was fighting his extradition to the US for allegedly hacking into the FBI.

-Photographs seen by this newspaper show Love in the kitchen sitting opposite Arcuri during one event at the property.
+Photographs seen by the newspaper show Love in the kitchen sitting opposite Arcuri during one event at the property.

-In another image, Arcuri is pulling on a Guy Fawkes mask of the controversial Anonymous hacking group which has previously launched cyber attacks against governments.
+In another image, Arcuri is pulling on a Guy Fawkes mask of the controversial Anonymous hacking group, which has previously launched cyber attacks against governments.

 A source said: "She wanted to hide her identity.
-She was like, 'I look dreadful, I've no make-up on.'"
+She was like, 'I look dreadful, I've no makeup on'."

 Yet her social media profiles tell a different story.
 Included are selfies with any number of politicians, among them Michael Gove, Zac Goldsmith and Justine Greening.

-A second source who knew Arcuri from that time claimed Mr Johnson visited the house in Cheshire in the spring of 2016.
+A second source who knew Arcuri from that time claimed Johnson visited the house in Cheshire in the spring of 2016.

 They said: "She told me, 'Guess who came round the other day, and came back here at some point?
 Alexander!'
 I said, 'Well who is Alexander?'
 And then she told me the proper name [Alexander Boris de Pfeffel Johnson].